ashfaq-viva/Appium_Boilerplate/README.md

     1. you can run individual tests or multiple tests at a time from testng.xml file.
-    2. you can run using groups eg mvn test -Dgroups=sanitySuite 3.you can run each test from test page
+    2. you can run using groups eg mvn test -Dgroups=sanitySuite
+    3. you can run each test from test page

 ### How It Works?
 Test script sends a command (e.g., "Tap this button").